jpic641/braineye-age-prediction/README.md

 conda env create -f environment.yml
 ```

-To create a jupyter kernel from your anaconda environment:
+To create a jupyter kernel from your anaconda environment (use the anaconda environment within Jupyter):
 ```bash
 python -m ipykernel install --user --name=braineye
 ```